volodymyrprokopyuk/kotlin-sdp/README.md

 - **Do not trust services**.
 Do not assume that third party partners have the same or higher security policies then yours.
 Put necessary security controls on third party services
 - **Fix security issues correctly**.
-Once a security issue has been identified, a) understand the root cause of it and determine the scope of it b) develop a fix for it
-  c) implement required tests for it d) add monitoring and auditing of it
+Once a security issue has been identified, (a) understand the root cause of it and determine the scope of it (b) develop a fix for it (c) implement required tests for it (d) add monitoring and auditing of it
-- **Weakest link**.
+- **Weakest link** #.
 A chain is only as strong as its weakest link.
 Focus on the weakest component in a system

 ## Object-oriented design principles (message-passing paradigm)

+- **OOP - Object-Oriented Programming**.
+OOP is like biological cells: messaging (uniform communication), state hiding (data abstraction), late binding (behavioral polymorphism).
+Object has well encapsulated structure (properties) and provides polymorphic behavior (methods) through a well defined interface (messages).
+Abstraction (hierarchy), separation of concerns (composability) and modularization (orthogonality) are the keys to master complexity
 - **Uniform metaphor**.
 A system should be designed around a powerful metaphor that can be uniformly applied in all areas.
 Large applications are viewed in the same way as the fundamental units from which the system is built.
 Examples: lists/functions in